tobymao/sqlglot/posts/onboarding.md

 > [!WARNING]
 > The rule order is important, as some rules depend on others to work properly.
 We discourage manually applying individual rules, which may result in erroneous or unpredictable behavior.

-The first, foundational optimization task is to _canonicalize_ an AST, which is required by other optimization steps.
+The first, foundational optimization task is to _standardize_ an AST, which is required by other optimization steps.
 These rules implement canonicalization:

 #### Qualify
 The most important rule in the optimizer is `qualify`, which is responsible for rewriting the AST such that all tables and columns are _normalized_ and _qualified_.